Ninetalesgh/dndcampaign/vault/database/wildshapes.md

 12 (+1)  | 16 (+3)  | 13 (+1)

 - **Skills**: Perception +3, Stealth +7
-- **Passive Perception**: 13
+- **Senses**: darkvision 12 *(18m)*, blindsight 2 *(3m)*, passive perception 13
 - **Traits**:
-  - *Blindsight.* Range 2 *(3m)*
-  - *Darkvision.* Range 12 *(18m)*
-  - *Spider Climb.* You can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+  - **Spider Climb.** You can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
-  - *Web Sense.* While in contact with a web, you know the exact location of any other creature in contact with the same web.
+  - **Web Sense.** While in contact with a web, you know the exact location of any other creature in contact with the same web.
-  - *Web Walker.* You ignore movement restrictions caused by webbing.
+  - **Web Walker.** You ignore movement restrictions caused by webbing.
 - **Actions**:
-  - **Sting**. *Melee Weapon Attack*: +3 to hit, reach 1, one creature.
+  - **Sting**. *Melee Weapon Attack*: +3 to hit, reach 1 *(1.5m)*, one creature.
-    - *Hit*: 1d6 + 1 Piercing damage, and the target must make a DC 11 CON Save, taking 2d6 Poison damage on a failed save, or half as much damage on a successful one.
+   *Hit*: 1d6 + 1 Piercing damage, and the target must make a DC 11 CON Save, taking 2d6 Poison damage on a failed save, or half as much damage on a successful one.

 ### CR 1/4 Poisonous
 *Small*